 Without getting into physics, we can generalize Abbe's equation as stating that the resolution of an instrument is dependent upon the wavelength of its illumination source.
 The accelerating voltage of a scanning electron microscope is variable, usually in the range 500-30,000 volts.
 An electron accelerated by a potential of 30Kv has a shorter wavelength than one accelerated by a 5Kv potential.
 Thus, the 30Kv electron should give us better point to point resolution.
 When we discuss specimen-beam interactions, we will contrast the difference between point to point resolution and surface resolution.

 The other component of resolution, initial crossover (beam diameter) has many names.
-Some texts refer to it as the virtual source, others as do (o is subscript).
-To resolve a feature on the surface of a specimen, the beam must still have a smaller diameter than that feature, yet still contain enough electrons (referred to as beam current density) to generate acceptable amounts of signal (to be discussed with specimen-beam interaction/signal formation).
-The smaller that the initial crossover is, the less that the electromagnetic lenses have to work to demagnify the beam into a usable probe.
+Some texts refer to it as the virtual source, others as do.
+To resolve a feature on the surface of a specimen, the beam must have a smaller diameter than that feature, yet still contain enough electrons (referred to as beam current density) to generate acceptable amounts of signal (to be discussed with specimen-beam interaction/signal formation).
+The smaller that the initial crossover is, the less that the electromagnetic lenses work to demagnify the beam into a usable probe.
 A thermionic system operating with a tungsten hairpin filament will have a crossover diameter of about 50 microns.
 A thermionic system equipped with LaB6 (lanthanum hexaboride) electron source will have a crossover of about 10nm, while maintaining high beam current densities (brightness).
-Without any subsequent focusing action of electromagnetic lenses, the field emitted has a probe that can be used for imaging purposes.
+Without any subsequent focusing action of electromagnetic lenses, the field emitter has a probe that can be used for imaging purposes.
 This makes the field emission system the highest resolution instrument.

 So why doesn't everyone use field emission SEMs?
 Cost and need.
 Not everyone can afford to purchase a FESEM.
 Also, there is the phenomenon of empty magnification.
 On some specimens, biological samples, as an example, there is a magnification that if exceeded, no useful information will be gained.
 The higher magnifications and resolutions of the FESEM is not always desired or required.